 Emergency procedures will be followed any time an emergency occurs, 24 hours per day, 7 days a week, during the transport season.
 Emergencies will be reported to the CENWW Transportation Coordinator as soon as possible.
-In the event of an emergency (e.g., equipment failure at a facility or on a truck or barge, emergency lock outage, chemical spill in the river, etc.), facility workers, truck drivers, and barge riders will be expected to take immediate appropriate actions to protect fish.
-If time allows, the worker, driver, or rider should consult with his/her supervisor by phone or radio to jointly make emergency decisions.
-If time does not allow consultation, the worker, driver, or rider must take appropriate action on his/her own initiative, then report to his/her supervisor as soon as possible after the action has been completed.
+In the event of an emergency (e.g., equipment failure at a facility, truck, or barge; emergency lock outage; chemical spill in the river, etc.), facility workers, truck drivers, and barge riders will be expected to take immediate appropriate actions to protect fish.
+If time allows, the worker, driver, or rider should consult with their supervisor by phone or radio to jointly make emergency decisions.
+If time does not allow consultation, the worker, driver, or rider must take appropriate action on their own initiative, then report to their supervisor as soon as possible after the action has been completed.
 A complete list of persons to be notified in case of emergencies, with work and home phone numbers, will be provided to each person involved in the transport program.
 Facility operators, truck drivers and barge riders will be trained on emergency notification procedures by Project Biologists and CENWW.
-For the purpose of reporting an emergency, the person involved will immediately notify his/her supervisor, or the next person up the line until the emergency has been properly reported and corrective action has been initiated.
+To report an emergency, the person involved will immediately notify their supervisor or the next person up the line until the emergency has been properly reported and corrective action has been initiated.
 In addition to phone reporting, barge riders will report emergencies by the towboat radio to the nearest Corps dam.
 The operator on duty will relay the message to the person or persons identified by the barge rider.